soapbox-pub/rebased/docs/configuration/cheatsheet.md

 Frontends in Pleroma are swappable - you can specify which one to use here.

-For now, you can set a frontend with the key `primary` and the options of `name` and `ref` set.
+For now, you can set a frontend with the key `primary` and the options of `name` and `ref`.
 This will then make Pleroma serve the frontend from a folder constructed by concatenating the instance static path, `frontends` and the name and ref.

+The key `primary` refers to the frontend that will be served by default for general requests.
+In the future, other frontends like the admin frontend will also be configurable here.

 If you don't set anything here, the bundled frontend will be used.